yycunc/SAMEclustering/README.md

 ```

 #### Perform individual clustering
-Here we perform single-cell clustering using four popular methods, SC3, CIDR, Seurat, t-SNE + *k*-means and SIMLR.
+Here we perform single-cell clustering using five popular methods, SC3, CIDR, Seurat, t-SNE + *k*-means and SIMLR.
 Genes expressed in less than 10% or more than 90% of cells are removed for CIDR, tSNE + k-means and SIMLR clustering.
-To improve the performance of cluster ensemble, we take a subset of 4 out of 5 most diverse sets of clustering.
+To improve the performance of cluster ensemble, we choose a maximally diverse set of four individual cluster solutions according to variation in pairwise ARI.

 ```{r individual clustering for Baron_human4 dataset, results='hide', fig.show="hide", warning=FALSE}
 cluster.result <- individual_clustering(inputTags = data_SAME$Zheng.expr, datatype = "count",